Ethanongg/Stockify/README.md

 # Stockify
-This is Stockify.
-A stock trading simulation that allows you to measure the performance of specified trading strategies based on historical data.
-Stockify allows you to visually and numerically analyze your outcomes.
+Stockify is a stock trading simulation that allows you to measure the performance of specified trading strategies based on historical data.
+Stockify will enable you to visually and numerically analyze your outcomes.